Yolk: Yolk color

 The color of an egg yolk is directly influenced by the makeup of the chicken feed.
 Egg yolk color is generally more yellow when given a feed containing a large component of yellow, fat-soluble pigments, such as the carotenes in dark green plant material, for example alfalfa.
 Although much emphasis is put onto the color of the egg yolk, it does not reliably reflect the nutritional value of an egg.
 For example, some of the natural pigments that produce a rich yolk color are xanthophylls without much nutritional value, rather than the carotenoids that act as provitamin A in the body.
 Also, a diet rich in vitamin A itself, but without A-provitamins or xanthophylls, can produce practically colourless yolks that are just as nutritious as any richly colored yolks.

 Yolks, particularly from free-range eggs, can be of a wide range of colors, ranging from nearly white, through yellow and orange, to practically red, or even olive green, depending on the pigments in their feed.
 Feeding fowl large amounts of capsicum peppers, for example, tends to result in red or deep orange yolks.
 This has nothing to do with adding colors such as cochineal to eggs in cooking.

 In fish

 All bony fish, some sharks and rays have yolk sacs at some stage of development, with all oviparous fish retaining the sac after hatching.
 Lamniform sharks are ovoviviparous, in that their eggs hatch in utero; in addition to eating unfertilized eggs, unborn sharks participate in intrauterine-cannibalism: stronger pups consume their weaker womb-mates.

+In crustaceans

+The yolk in crustacean eggs is essential for embryonic development, serving as a nutrient reservoir.
+In decapod crustaceans, the primary yolk precursor protein is apolipocrustacein (apoCr), which differs from the traditional vitellogenins (Vtgs) found in most oviparous animals.
+ApoCr shares greater structural and evolutionary similarity with insect apolipophorin II/I (apoLp-II/I) and vertebrate apolipoprotein B (apoB), distinguishing it from other members of the large lipid transfer protein (LLTP) superfamily.

+ApoCr is a large glycolipoprotein, approximately 2,600 amino acids long, with conserved structural domains characteristic of LLTPs.
+These domains include an N-terminal lipid transfer module, a DUF1081 domain exclusive to apoLp-II/I and apoB, and a von Willebrand factor type D domain at the C-terminal.
+Additionally, it features a subtilisin-like cleavage site, a trait shared with apoLp-II/I. Evolutionary analyses reveal that apoCr is phylogenetically closer to apoLp-II/I than to Vtg proteins, indicating a distinct lineage for crustacean yolk proteins.
+In decapods, apoCr is typically expressed in both the ovary and hepatopancreas, supporting its dual roles in lipid metabolism and yolk formation.
+In some species, gene duplication events have resulted in multiple apoCr variants with tissue-specific functions.